emmettbutler/emmettbutler/writing/user-guide.md

 [Python Cookbook/Python Distilled](https://www.dabeaz.com/) by David Beazley illustrate how much fun it is to write Python code.
 His pragmatic approach to using the language’s strengths to one’s advantage resonates with me.

-## Ways to Get Facetime With Me

-* DM me on Slack any time between 8 and 3 US/Pacific and tell me you’d like to chat.
-I’ll make time for you as soon as possible.
-* Schedule time with me using my [Calendly link](https://calendly.com/emmett9001/30min)
-* Wait for your weekly 1:1 slot to come around.
-* Attend my weekly office hour: a timeslot where I hang out in my Zoom room and chat with whoever joins about whatever they’d like.
-It’s first-come, first-serve and I try to make time for everyone who attends.

 ## Thank you!

 I’m not perfect, but I want to communicate effectively with you and help make your work-life better.
 Please tell me if